These sautéed green beans with garlic are a breeze to make - ready in just 25 minutes with only 6 ingredients! It doesn't get much simpler than that.

 🥗 What to serve with Sautéed Green Beans

 These side dishes are super versatile and delicious, perfect for easy meal prep.
-I love tossing them with pasta, serving them with my Lebanese rice and broken vermicelli, or my Turkish bulgur pilav.
+I love tossing them with pasta, serving them with my Lebanese rice and broken vermicelli, or my Turkish bulgur pilaf.
 Or you can pair them with dishes like my easy-baked potato frittata with few ingredients, simple Turkish borek with meat and cheese, or creamy lemon garlic skillet chicken.
 For an Asian twist, add a bit of minced ginger and sesame seeds.
 Or, keep it simple and enjoy them on their own as a light, tasty meal!

 To store, let the beans cool completely, then transfer them to an airtight container.
 They'll stay fresh in the fridge for 3-4 days.
 When ready to eat, reheat them in a pan over medium heat or microwave for a quick, tasty side dish.
 Avoid freezing, as the texture may become mushy when thawed.